 He gradually learns to differentiate it via indirect and direct observation.
 With time the values and norms of society become an integral part of his personality.

-As the name suggests, anticipatory socialisation refers to the process through which people learn the culture, values, and norms of a group in anticipation of joining that specific group.
+As the name suggests, anticipatory socialization refers to the process through which people learn the culture, values, and norms of a group in anticipation of joining that specific group.
 Here he learns how to act in his new role

-Re-socialisation is a type of socialisation where an individual discards former patterns of behavior and replaces it with new ones as an integral part of his transition process.
+Re-socialisation is a type of socialization where an individual discards former patterns of behavior and replaces it with new ones as an integral part of his transition process.
 Re-socialisation happens because of some radical change and involves leaving behind one way of life and replacing it with a very different one

-Elements of socialisation
+Elements of Socialization

-The elements of socialisation are as follows-
+The elements of socialization are as follows-

 As the name suggests, the investigation is the stage where one searches for information.
 A person looks at various groups to determine which one will help him to fulfill his needs, whereas the group tries to estimate the worth of the potential member.
 The investigation stage ends when the group offers an individual entry and he accepts it.